 [Senior Engineer] - Turn this CSV into an Array of Objects.

-- Programming Language – The programming language the question is expecting a solution in.
+- Environment – The programming language or framework the question is expecting a solution in.

 ✅ You can select Markdown or Plain Text to create a language-agnostic question.